BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Events.md

   tpBlacksmith: "teleport 50;70;50;world" # (4)!
 ```

-1. Adjust this to your world.
+1. Adjust the coordinates and world name to your world.
 It must be in the [unified location format](../../../Documentation/Reference.md#unified-location-formating)
-2. Adjust this to your world.
+2. Adjust the coordinates and world name to your world.
 It must be in the [unified location format](../../../Documentation/Reference.md#unified-location-formating)
-3. Adjust this to your world.
+3. Adjust the coordinates and world name to your world.
 It must be in the [unified location format](../../../Documentation/Reference.md#unified-location-formating)
-4. Adjust this to your world.
+4. Adjust the coordinates and world name to your world.
 It must be in the [unified location format](../../../Documentation/Reference.md#unified-location-formating)

 As you can see, there are a few new events of the types `folder` and `teleport`.
 The folder event wraps multiple events inside itself.
 Once triggered, it simply executes its events.